Tazya/php-project-lvl2/README.md

 ## PHP-Project-lvl2
-Gendiff - Cli application for search difference in configuration files
+Gendiff - Cli application for search differences in configuration files